-Solution: Part 1 – Card Sort Study
+Solution: Card Sort Study

 After some back and forth, the project team agreed to a 4-week research and design project that started with a card sort study and then put IAs through multiple rounds of tree testing, with design iterations in between.

 Here we cover the card sort phase.
-In a future post, we’ll discuss the tree testing and rapid design iterations.

-In a card sort, we present users with a collection of cards that represent content or functionality on our site, and ask them to group them in ways that make sense to them, and then label the groups.
+In a card sort, we present users with a collection of cards that represent content or functionality on our site, and ask users to group them in ways that make sense to them, and then label the groups.
 After watching enough users go through the process, thinking aloud as they go, we’re in a great position to generate intuitive IAs.

 Running a card sort is tough.
 But it’s the best starting point for creating an IA.
 Here are the steps we went through, along with some of the challenges we overcame.

 The project team sent over a content inventory spreadsheet with existing content and some future content.
 The spreadsheet included article titles, sub-titles, and links to the actual articles that existed.
 We spent a good chunk of time reading the articles.

 #2.
 Select representative content.